-Testing my computer motherboard and CPU for failures?
+How to test a computer motherboard and CPU for failures

-A bad computer motherboard or CPU can cause an assortment of different issues on your computer.
-Below are just a few of the possible issues you may encounter.
-It is important to remember that the issues below can also be caused by more than just a bad motherboard and CPU.
+A bad computer motherboard or CPU (central processing unit) can cause an assortment of different issues on your computer.
+Below are some possible issues you may encounter.
+It is important to remember that the issues below can also be caused by more than a bad motherboard and CPU.

-- Random computer crashes causing General Protection Fault error messages, Illegal Operations, Fatal Exceptions, etc.
+- Random computer crashes causing general protection fault error messages, illegal operations, or fatal exceptions, etc.

 - Computer randomly reboots.

-There are different ways to test your computer's motherboard and CPU to determine if it's bad or has flaws that are causing issues with your computer.
+There are different ways to test and troubleshoot your computer's motherboard and CPU to determine if it's bad or has flaws.
 Below is a listing of these recommendations.

 Visual hardware check

 The first thing to do is a visual check of the motherboard.
 A common cause of motherboard issues or failure is bulged or blown capacitors.
-Check the top of each capacitor to see if it is bulging, even slightly, or if the capacitor is leaking, which is an indication the capacitor is blown.
-If you find any bulging or blown capacitors, that is very likely the cause of any motherboard issues in your computer.
+Check the top of each capacitor to see if it's bulging or leaking, an indication the capacitor is blown.
+If you find any bulging or blown capacitors, that's very likely causing computer motherboard problems.

-For the CPU, a visual check will require you to remove the CPU from the computer.
+For the CPU, a visual check requires you to remove the CPU from the computer.
 Once the CPU is removed, check for bent pins on the side that is inserted into the motherboard.
-If you find a bent pin, that is likely to be the cause of issues with the CPU and computer.
+If you find a bent pin, that's likely causing issues with the CPU and computer.

-It may be possible to replace a bulging or blown capacitor, but it will require precision soldering to install a new capacitor.
+It may be possible to replace a bulging or blown capacitor, but it requires precision soldering to install a new capacitor.
 Bent pins on a CPU can be bent back into place, but very carefully.
-It is easy to accidentally break off a pin when trying to bend it back into place and if that happens, the CPU will definitely have to be replaced.
+However, can break off when trying to bend it back, and if that happens, the CPU needs to be replaced.

-If a visual check shows there are no obvious visible issues, you should use a software utility or hardware tools to diagnose the problem.
+If a visual check shows there are no obvious visible issues, use a software utility or hardware tools to diagnose the problem.

-Below are a couple software programs designed to test your computer's motherboard and CPU.
+Below are programs designed to test your computer's motherboard and CPU.
 However, with the complexity and wide variety of computer motherboards and CPUs, these programs may not detect every possible failure.

 - Intel Processor Diagnostic Tool - If you have an Intel processor the Intel Processor Diagnostic Tool is a great free utility for testing variety of Intel processors.

 There are also some excellent hardware tools for testing and diagnosing motherboards and CPUs.
-Below are a couple of these tools.
+Below are a few of these tools.

-- PC-doctor - A fantastic, but not cheap, solution often used for service centers and technicians to diagnose computer hardware issues including motherboard issues.
+- PC-Doctor - A fantastic, but not cheap, solution used for service centers and technicians to diagnose computer hardware issues including motherboard issues.

-- Ultra-X - Another great collection of products that can help test computer hardware, including the motherboard.
+- Ultra-X - Another great collection of products to test computer hardware, including the motherboard.

 Replace the motherboard and CPU

-If you tried using one of the above software programs or hardware tools to test the motherboard or CPU and it is determined that one or both are bad, then replace them.
-There is typically no way, or at least no easy or cheap way, to fix either piece of hardware.
+If the tools listed above used to test the motherboard or CPU show that either or both are bad, then replace them.
+There is no easy or cheap way to fix either piece of hardware.

-If you have not tried a software or hardware tool to analyze the motherboard or CPU, you may want to take your computer to a computer repair shop and have them diagnose the problem.
-Be aware that they may also recommend replacing the motherboard or CPU if they find either or both to be bad.
+If you have not tried a software or hardware tool to analyze the motherboard or CPU, you may want to take your computer to a computer repair shop.
+Be aware that they may also recommend replacing the motherboard or CPU if they find one or both to be defective.